What to expect on arrival

 Back to all travel tips

-A trip to Tibet is likely to cause a sense of culture shock as you journey in this under-developed region.
-Here are some important things to bear in mind as you travel through this fascinating country.
+Although Nepal is a well-established tourist destination you are likely to feel a sense of culture shock when you arrive.
+Therefore there are a few important things to bear in mind as you travel through this fascinating country:

-- Government action, weather and local conditions can sometimes disrupt itineraries.
-It helps to be flexible and patient if such situations arise.
+- Government action, weather and local conditions can sometimes disrupt itineraries and it helps to be flexible and patient if such situations arise.